Aliman00/tekaohswg.github.io/new.md

 On the next page, the default checkbox is `Create database`.
 That's good, so click `Next`.

 Finally, you'll get your confirmation summary.
 Everything should be good, so click `Finish` to let the application create your database.
 This will take quite a while.
 You'll probably think it's stuck.
 It's not.
 Just give it time.
+When it's finally done, click `Close`.